FunGame2021/The-Adventures-Of-The-Willow-2.0/README.md

 add effects and more audio", for a 3D Spatial Audio environment, and effects.
 The game still contains many bugs, mainly in the enemies when interacting with the player, and in the settings keyboard changes.
-In the android version I notice the game is a bit heavy, so I'm not sure if I'm going to release it for touch devices.

 EVERYONE IS WELCOME TO HELP AND IT WILL BE CREDITED IN THE GAME :)